mihail-konoplitskyi/4KSOFT-XCode-Templates/README.md

 XCode Templates was created to save time for iOS/MacOS developers that are usually spending time copy-pasting same code from another projects just to create new screen with simple UI elements.
 With XCode Templates this process can be significantly automated.

+In every template I'm using only programmatical UIView, no xib/storyboard.

 Feel free to leave your [wishes](https://github.com/mihail-konoplitskyi/4KSOFT-XCode-Templates/issues/new) and [comments](https://github.com/mihail-konoplitskyi/4KSOFT-XCode-Templates/issues/new).

 ## How to start using